top-comengineer/wcvendors/readme.txt

 * Fixed: Sold By:Name spaces issue #256
 * Fixed: Show extended fields for vendor and pending vendor roles
 * Fixed: Check if product is taxable
-* Fixed: Depreciated function calls in email templates
+* Fixed: deprecated function calls in email templates
 * Fixed: Commission giving tax on none taxable items #251
 * Fixed: Sold by label issues with WC 2.5 #250